 Let us first define what an Embedded System is!

 While the textbook definition might say “Embedded System it is a combination of hardware and software” which “performs a specific task”.
 While the larger part of the definition still holds good, Embedded Systems have evolved over the years.
-An Embedded System in simple words is a combination of customized hardware and customized software.
+An Embedded System can be defined as a combination of customized hardware and customized software.
 Customized hardware is the personalized design to suit your specific system with specific set of requirements.
 Customized software (also known as Embedded Firmware) is the software piece that gives life to the hardware.
-Developers conceptualize, write and cultivate the source code in order to develop a program that can perform desired functionality.
+Developers conceptualize, write and cultivate the source code in order to develop a program that can be perform desired functionality.

 Compared to General Purpose System (GPS), Embedded Systems (ES) are constrained in terms of resources.
-This means it will have lesser computing power, memory and lesser peripherals compared to GPS.
+This means it will have lesser computing power, memory and lesser peripherals compared to a General Purpose System (GPS).
 For example your laptop might have 4GB of RAM (which is a GPS) whereas your wearable device (ES) might hardly have 200 MB of RAM.
 This makes programming ES is much different and challenging than GPS.

 Let us take an example of mobile phones of a particular brand.
 They will release mobile phones in different models.
-Each of them will have a specific hardware specification (storage space, resolution, memory size, camera pixels etc…).
-The software requirements (Version of OS say Android, Number of applications, Additional security features) purely depends on the hardware capability.
-What applies to model X will not be applicable for model Y, which exactly is the customized nature of Embedded System.
+Each of them will have a specific hardware specification (storage space, screen type, resolution, memory size, camera pixels etc…).
+The software requirements (Version of OS say Android, Number of applications, Additional security features) purely depend on the hardware capability.
+What applies to model X will not be applicable for model Y, which exactly is nothing but the customized nature of Embedded System.

 Embedded System – with and without OS:

 Taking a step further, Embedded systems can be with or without an Operating System(OS) running in it.
-The devices that runs elementary functions are and the control is not challenging are the embedded system without operating system.
-For example, a simple temperature sensing device.
-The functionality of Embedded Software here is very simple.
+The devices that run whose functions are elementary and the control is not challenging are the embedded system without operating system.
+For example, think about a simple temperature sensing device.
+The functionality of Embedded Software is very simple.
 It has to read the sensor data and display them in the output say Seven Segment Display (SSD).
 The programming logic and coding is very simple in nature with single task / application running in the system.
 Hence this can be a system running without an OS.
 From hardware perspective a simple micro-controller connected with peripheral devices would be sufficient for this.

 On the contrary take another example say home set-top box.
-This device has to do multiple task or applications in terms of streaming, storing, channel handling, subscription information, and many.
-In order to achieve them an Operating System is in need which can enable multi-tasking by managing resources efficiently.
+This device has to do multiple task or applications in terms of streaming, storing, channel handling, subscription information, user information and many.
+In order to achieve them an Operating System is required which can enable multi-tasking by managing resources efficiently.
 From hardware perspective this will have more powerful microprocessors with peripheral devices with higher capacity.
-These operating systems is typically known as Embedded Operating Systems (EOS).
+These operating systems are typically called as Embedded Operating Systems (EOS).
 Examples of EOS include Linux, Android and Symbian.
 If the nature of application has higher time constraint (ex: Robots) then the EOS requires additional features.
-These operating systems are known as Real Time Operating Systems (RTOS).
+Such operating systems are called as Real Time Operating Systems (RTOS).
 Some of the examples of RTOS include FreeRTOS, Mbed OS and VxWorks.

 Embedded System Programming:

-Now that we understand definition of Embedded System and OS, the next steps of abort programming Embedded Systems.
+Now that we understand definition of Embedded System and OS, the next steps if abot programming Embedded Systems.
 In order to program an Embedded system two major aspects comes into picture.
 They are programming languages and target hardware.
 Let us look into them in detail.

 When it comes to programming languages majority of the Embedded Systems are programmed using three languages:

-An assembly language is any low level programming language.
-There is a strong coherence between the program’s statement and the architecture’s machine code.
+- Assembly language: An assembly language is any low level programming language in which there is a strong coherence between the program’s statement and the architecture’s machine code.

-C language is got a great acceptance for embedded systems.
+- C programming language: C language is got a great acceptance for embedded systems.
 The C language is more reliable, scalable and portable and much easier to understand.
-C programming is got a unique set of features (ex: pointers) and provides the best optimized machine code.
+It has got some unique set of features (ex: pointers) and provides the best optimized machine code.
 Because of such reasons it is called as “middle level language” used in most of the Embedded Systems.

-C++ is high level object oriented language.
-This benefits programmers write fast, portable programs.
+- C++ programming language: C++ is a high level object oriented language that benefits programmers write fast, portable programs.
 C++ contributes rich library support in the form of Standard Template Library.